 NOTE: The MME/S4-SGSN can prioritize the restoration of emergency PDN connections (see subclause 27.2.2.2).
-IMS Emergency PSAP callback is not supported in this release of the specification.
+IMS Emergency PSAP callback is not supported for unauthenticated users with an emergency registration but without an emergency call in progress.